EnricoBos/PostgreSQL-FastAPI-React-Fullstack-App/database_creation/README.md

 # PostgreSQL Setup for FastAPI + React App (WSL2)

-This guide helps you set up a PostgreSQL database in **WSL2 (Ubuntu)** to be used by the FastAPI + React app.
+This guide helps to set up a PostgreSQL database in **WSL2 (Ubuntu)** to be used by the FastAPI + React app.
 It includes:

 - PostgreSQL installation and configuration
 - Creating a superuser and database